mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Wednesday, 23 July 2025

-- The average temperature today is 14.92˚C,
+- The average temperature today is 16.1˚C,
-- With highs of 16.1˚C and lows of 13.71˚C,
+- With highs of 17.21˚C and lows of 15.38˚C,
-- It may feel like 14.69˚C with overcast clouds
+- It may feel like 15.8˚C with broken clouds
-- The wind speed is 0.45m/s and visibility is 10000m
+- The wind speed is 0.89m/s and visibility is 10000m
-- The pressure is 1014hPa and humidity is 85%
+- The pressure is 1014hPa and humidity is 78%
 - The sun will rise at 04:17 and set at 20:12

 <!-- weather_marker ends -->